 AUS students transferring into the program must have a minimum cumulative GPA of 2.00 and the permission of the Associate Dean for Undergraduate Programs.
 Further conditions could apply.
-For information, please check with the head of the department housing the major.
+For information,

 To qualify for graduation with a Bachelor of Science in Business Administration degree, students must successfully complete the following minimum requirements: